-The Technical Delegate is appointed by World Para Swimming to oversee all technical matters; the set-up and conduct of the Competition and to ensure World Para Swimming Rules and Regulations are upheld.
+The Technical Delegate is appointed by World Para Swimming to oversee all technical matters, the set-up and conduct of the competition, and to ensure World Para Swimming Rules and Regulations are upheld.

-For health and safety reasons, the TD may, in his discretion, allocate an additional Code(s) of Exception to an athlete(s).
-Such code(s) are applicable only for that Competition and will not appear in the World Para Swimming Classification Master List.
+For health and safety reasons, the Technical Delegate may, in their discretion, allocate an additional Code(s) of Exception to an Athlete(s).
+Such code(s) are applicable only for that competition and will not appear in the World Para Swimming Classification Master List.

 The roles and responsibilities of the Assistant Technical Delegate, if appointed, shall be determined by the Technical Delegate.